buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 and adjust the subtrim when not in flight.

 ## Testing:
 I have done several tests on this system and found it reliable.
 The achievable range I got with the SX1278 modules at the settings I used was more than 1.5km Line of sight.
-The transmitter to receiver update rate is around 35 frames a second which is sufficient to control an RC model.
+The transmitter to receiver update rate is around 40 times a second which is reasonably sufficient to control an RC model.
 There are no issues with the servo control either.

 ## Limitations:
 1. No trim buttons.
 A workaround is to trim with the knob.